Effect-TS/effect/docs/modules/index.ts.md

 ## From "effect/MutableRef"

-Re-exports all named exports from the "effect/MutableRef" module as "MutableRef".
+Re-exports all named exports from the "effect/MutableRef" module as `MutableRef`.

 **Signature**